-INTEREST OF AMICI CURIAE1
+INTEREST OF AMICI CURIAE

-Amici curiae, listed in the Appendix to this brief, are sixty former officials in the U.S. government who have worked on national security and homeland security issues from the White House as well as agencies across the Executive Branch.
-They have served in senior leadership roles in administrations of both major political parties.
-Collectively, they have devoted a great many decades to protecting the security interests of the United States.
+Amici curiae, listed in the Appendix to this brief, are sixty-two former officials in the U.S. government who have worked on national security and homeland security issues from the White House as well as agencies across the Executive Branch.
+They have served in senior leadership roles in administrations of both major political parties, and collectively they have devoted a great many decades to protecting the security interests of the United States.
 They have held the highest security clearances, and participated in the highest levels of policy deliberations on a broad range of issues.
-These include: immigration, border security, intelligence, counterterrorism, counternarcotics, the budgeting and expenditure of appropriated funds, military operations, and our nation's relationship with other countries, including those south of the U.S. border.
+These include: immigration, border security, counterterrorism, military operations, and our nation's relationship with other countries, including those south of the U.S. border.